Photo: Martin Falbisoner / Wikimedia Commons

 Price: €100–350/night | Location: Šetalište Kralja Zvonimira 56, Lapad

-Hotel Kompas is the best value quality hotel in the Lapad area — the extraordinary sea views (the Elaphiti Islands visible across the water), the private beach, and the price point significantly below the Old Town and Ploče hotels.
+Hotel Kompas is the best value quality hotel in the Lapad area — wide sea views (the Elaphiti Islands visible across the water), a private beach, and a price point significantly below the Old Town and Ploče hotels.

 Understanding Dubrovnik’s Pricing